 Most cities, especially city centers will have at least one print shop that will charge you a per page cost to print.
 In the US, a common print shop would be FedEx Office or UPS store.
 We’ve been able to track down print shops abroad as well, like in Athens and Amsterdam.

 In the US we used the library as our main means of printing when we didn’t have a printer for a few months.
 It’s typically about 25-50% cheaper than a print shop, although, it only translates to a few cents, so make sure you keep that in mind when weighing out your options.

 You can find just about anything on Craigslist.
 Post an ad under “Gigs” and someone close by is bound to respond and be willing to print your documents for you.

 Most homes have a printer nowadays.
 When you’re staying in an Airbnb or are house sitting, just ask your host if you can print a couple of pages.
-Use our Airbnb link and get $40 off your first stay!
+Use our Airbnb link and get up to $40 off your first stay!

 Printing boarding passes, train tickets, and activity vouchers is no longer a problem.
 We get the less expensive tickets and avoid the companies' nickel and dime schemes to increase the total price.